blaxtonj/BuildingChamps-Public/doc/engineering_challenges.md

 ### 2. Google Calendar Integration

-To handle real-time class availability and scheduling, the platform integrates directly with the **Google Calendar API**, using a custom calendar as the single source of truth for all sessions.
+To handle real-time class availability and scheduling, the platform integrates directly with the Google Calendar API as the system of record for all scheduling data.

 #### Architecture Overview
 - A dedicated Google Calendar was created to manage all class sessions